Billaferd/QuantumNexus/Card Creation Guidelines.md

 ## Appendix

 ### A. Glossary of Terms
 * Attack: A unit's offensive strength, used to determine the outcome of battles.
- * CP (Command Points): The cost to play a card, determined by its Domain Points and additional ability costs.
+* Command Points (CP): CP represent the resource cost required to play a card from your hand onto the battlefield or into your loadout.
 * Defense: A unit's resilience against attacks.
 * Disciplines: Specialized areas within each domain that grant specific abilities.
- * Domain Points (DP): Numerical values that represent a card's connection to Technology, Magic, Psionics, or Divinity.
+* Domain Points (DP): DP represent a card's inherent connection and mastery of the four domains: Technology, Magic, Psionics, and Divinity.
+They determine the card's theme, flavor, and potential abilities.
 * Interrupt: An ability that triggers automatically when a specific condition is met.
 * Loadout: The area where Asset cards are played.
 * Malevolence: A card feel axis describing the card's moral alignment (Neutral, Malevolent, or Benevolent).
 * Passive Ability: An ability that is always in effect and does not require activation.
 * Quadrant: One of six sections on the battlefield where units can be deployed.
 * Rank: Determines where a card can be played (Terrestrial, Aerial, Orbital, or Interstellar).
 * Range: The distance a unit or ability can target (Close, Mid, or Far).
 * Rule Box: The area on a card that contains its abilities, effects, and keywords.
 * Subtype: A more specific classification within a card type (e.g., Mech, Squad, Specialist).
 * Synergy: The interaction between two or more cards that creates a combined effect greater than the sum of their parts.
 * Utility: A card feel axis describing the card's strategic purpose (Utility-focused, Neutral, or Disruptive).
+* Activation Cost: The cost (usually in CP, but can also include discarding cards, sacrificing units, etc.) that a player must pay to activate an active ability.
+* Card Advantage: The strategic advantage gained by having more cards in hand or on the battlefield than your opponent.
+Combo: A powerful combination of two or more cards that create a synergistic effect greater than the sum of their parts.
+* Exile: To remove a card from the game entirely, usually face down and unable to be interacted with further.
+* Face Down: A card that is not visible to either player, often used for hidden effects or randomization.
+* Flying: A keyword that allows a unit to avoid ground attacks and only be blocked by other units with the Flying keyword.
+* Haste: A keyword that allows a unit to attack or use activated abilities during the same phase it was deployed on.
+* Mill: An ability or effect that forces a player to discard cards from their deck.
+* Ramp: Strategies or cards that accelerate a player's resource generation (CP) to enable playing more powerful cards earlier in the game.
+* Stealth: A keyword that makes a unit unblockable unless the defending player controls a unit with the "Detector" keyword.
+* Token: A temporary unit created by a card effect, usually with lower stats and simpler abilities than regular units.
+* Tutor: An ability or effect that allows a player to search their deck for a specific card and add it to their hand.

 ### B. Design Tips

 * Start with a Concept: Begin with a clear idea of the card's theme, mechanics, and role in the game.
 * Balance Power and Cost: Ensure that the card's CP cost is appropriate for its overall power level.
 * Consider Synergies: Design cards that interact with other cards in your set or existing cards.
 * Embrace Flavor: Use evocative names, images, and flavor text to bring your card to life.
 * Playtest Thoroughly: Test your cards against various opponents and strategies to ensure balance and fun.
 * Iterate and Refine: Be open to feedback and make adjustments to your designs as needed.

 By combining creativity with a solid understanding of the Quantum Nexus guidelines, you can create compelling and memorable cards that will enrich the game's universe and provide endless hours of strategic fun for players.